bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 	</ul>
 </div>

 Embedded Checkout lets you place BigCommerce’s checkout onto any website.
-Customers will be able to check out on your site while their order information syncs simultaneously to the BigCommerce Control Panel.
+Customers can check out on an external storefront while their order information syncs simultaneously to the BigCommerce Control Panel.
 You can see this in action within the BigCommerce for WordPress plugin, which uses the same process described here as a checkout option for merchants.
-View more information on the plugin [here](https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction).
+View more information about the plugin in the article [BigCommerce for Wordpress](https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction).

-This tutorial will walk you through creating a working BigCommerce embedded checkout on an external website.
+This tutorial will walk you through creating a working BigCommerce embedded checkout example deployed to [Heroku](https://heroku.com).
+Embedded checkout uses an iFrame to insert the Optimized One-Page Checkout from your BigCommerce store into another site.
+This is a good solution if you want to sell products from your BigCommerce store on another site without worrying about PCI compliance.

-You will need to use the Channels, Sites and Routes APIs to complete this tutorial.

-The Channels API is...
-The Sites API is...
-The Routes API is...
+You will need to use the [Channels, Sites and Routes](#) APIs to complete this tutorial.
+The Channels API allows you to create and manage sales channel listings across a merchant's channels.
+The Sites and Routes APIs let you set an external storefront domain and destination routes that are not BigCommerce URLs.

-This tutorial will cover the sequence of API calls necessary to create an embedded checkout, but in the real-world, you'd this is the sequence of API calls... if you were doing it for real... talk about how these are the server side API etc
+This tutorial will cover the sequence of API calls necessary to create an embedded checkout.
+In the real world, your app would manage all of these API calls server side, after being prompted by a customer adding an item to cart on your external site's front end.

-** explain problems we're solving and why to use this solution over another; call out its an iframe**

-<a href='#embedded-checkout_initial-setup' aria-hidden='true' class='block-anchor'  id='embedded-checkout_initial-setup'><i aria-hidden='true' class='linkify icon'></i></a>
+<a href='#embedded-checkout_prerequisites' aria-hidden='true' class='block-anchor'  id='embedded-checkout_prerequisites'><i aria-hidden='true' class='linkify icon'></i></a>

-## 1: Initial Setup
+## 1: Prerequisites

+### Credentials

-Obtain a set of Store API credentials, which can be found [in the Control Panel of your BigCommerce store.](https://developer.bigcommerce.com/api-docs/getting-started/authentication#authentication_getting-api-credentials)
+Obtain a set of Store API credentials, which can be found in the Control Panel of your BigCommerce store.
+See [Authentication](https://developer.bigcommerce.com/api-docs/getting-started/authentication#authentication_getting-api-credentials) for details.

-TODO: fix this link to style guide spec

 These scopes are required for this guide: